Coconut Flour Brownies

 • Preheat the oven to 180C/350F.
 Line an 8 x 8-inch baking pan with parchment paper and set aside.

-• In a large mixing bowl, combine your dry ingredients and mix well.
-In a separate bowl, whisk together your eggs, peanut butter, maple syrup, vanilla extract, and granulated sweetener of choice, until glossy.
+• In a large mixing bowl, combine the coconut flour, cocoa powder, baking soda, and salt, and mix well.
+In a separate bowl, whisk together your eggs, peanut butter, maple syrup, vanilla extract, and sugar of choice, until glossy.
 Add the dry ingredients into the wet and mix together until smooth.
 Fold through the chocolate chips at the end.

 • Transfer your brownie batter into the lined pan and bake for 25-27 minutes, or until a skewer comes out mostly clean.